 There are many resources out there if you want to learn about ways you can help protect Monarchs and other pollinators.

-A must-read is Douglas Tallamy’s Bringing Nature Home .
+A must-read is Douglas Tallamy’s new book Nature's Hope and Bringing Nature Home .
 As a professor of Entomology at the University of Delaware for over 30 years, Douglas has a strong grasp on the importance of planting native plants in order to sustain wildlife.
 Douglas’s style of writing makes scientific writing accessible to everyone.
 He explains the role of evolutionary relationships between native plants and pollinators while providing tips on how you can start your own native garden.

 Another great book that discusses the relationship between native plants and pollinators is Pollinators of Native Plants a book by Heather Holm.
 This book focuses on plant profiles and insects of the Midwest, Great Lakes, Northeast and southern Canada regions.